-Briqor Daegal Gareth Griff Hallum Kesq Marv adventure character sheet daegal dwarf fantasy lizardfolk the daegal legends
+Briqor Daegal Gareth Griff Hallum Kesq Marv adventure character sheet daegal dwarf fantasy kesq lizardfolk snow the daegal legends thrask

 Subscribe now to receive updates every time a new chapter is posted.

 Tink tink tink